Soham murders: Relationship

 By 2001, Huntley had re-established contact with his father, (Note: Huntley's parents had separated in 1993.
 Following their separation, Huntley had distanced himself from his father for several years.) who worked as a school caretaker in Littleport, near Ely.
 He regularly travelled to the East Cambridgeshire district of East Anglia on his days off to help his father, and soon developed aspirations to become a school caretaker himself.
 Via his father, Huntley learned of a school caretaker vacancy in nearby Soham Village College in mid-2001.
-He applied for and secured employment as a senior caretaker at this secondary school in September 2001, supervising the work of four other employees.
+He applied for this position using the alias Ian Nixon and secured employment as a senior caretaker in September 2001, supervising the work of four other employees.

-In September 2001, Huntley responded to a job advertisement for a job as a senior caretaker at Soham Village College.
-He applied for this using the alias Ian Nixon.
 (Note: Huntley's mother's maiden name had been Nixon.
 Following the separation of his parents in 1993, Huntley chose to use his mother's surname.
-He would only resume using his father's surname following the 2002 reconciliation of his parents.)
+He would resume using his father's surname only following the 2002 reconciliation of his parents.)

 No background check was conducted before or after this job interview, and although Huntley lacked extensive experience in this form of employment, his application for this position was successful.
 His employers helped him to get the tenancy of 5 College Close, and he and Carr moved to Soham in late September.
 Huntley began work at Soham Village College on 26 November.
 He worked as a senior caretaker there until his arrest.

 In February 2002, Huntley found Carr a part-time job at St Andrew's Primary School, although she lied about her academic qualifications when applying for this position.
 This employment was initially voluntary work, but Carr later became a teaching assistant in the school's Year 5 class.
 Wells and Chapman became two of the pupils she taught, and both girls were fond of her.

 In July 2002, Carr applied for a vacant full-time teaching assistant position at St Andrew's Primary School.
 She found out on 23 July that her application had been unsuccessful.
 One of the children to express dismay at this decision was Wells, who having broken down in tears upon learning Carr's application for the teaching position had been unsuccessful, presented her with a hand-drawn card, depicting a smiling face, in which she stated: "I'll miss you a lot.
 Thank you!
 C ya around school!
 Miss ya!
 Luv Holly."